jonaslu/ain/README.md

 ```

 ## [Host]
 Contains the URL to the API.
 This section appends the lines from one template file to the next.
-This neat little feature allows you to specify a base-url in one file (e g `base.ain`) as such: `http://localhost:3000` and in the next template file specify the endpoint (e g `login.ain`): `/api/auth/login`
+This neat little feature allows you to specify a base-url in one file (e g `base.ain`) as such: `http://localhost:3000` and in the next template file specify the endpoint (e g `login.ain`): `/api/auth/login`.

-You can have query parameters in the url or you can use the [[Query]](#Query) section below.
+It's recommended that you use the [[Query]](#Query) section below for query-parameters as it handles joining with delimiters and trimming whitespace, but you can put raw query-paramters in the [Host] section too of course.
 Any query-parameters added in the [[Query]](#Query) section are appended last to the URL.
 The whole URL is properly [url-encoding](#url-encoding) before passed to the backend.

 Ain performs no validation on the url (as backends differ on what a valid url looks like).
 If your call does not go through use `ain -p` as mentioned in [troubleshooting](#troubleshooting) and input that directly into the backend to see what it thinks it means.